How to Cook Rice – Recipes & Video – Step by Step

 Long Grain Rice – The most familiar size rice provided and consumed in the United States.
-When cooked, long grain has a fluffy texture because the grains stay apart from each other.
-For beginners creating many types of rice recipes, long grain is a good foundation to start from.
+When cooked, long-grain has a fluffy texture because the grains stay apart from each other.
+For beginners creating many types of rice recipes, the long grain is a good foundation to start from.

 Medium Grain – The texture of medium grain is less fluffy than long grain, but it is not as gummy as the short grain.